Asian Double Eyelid Surgery

 This is an effective procedure in properly selected patients (generally younger individuals with relatively thin skin without excessive fat on the eyelids).
 It offers an ideal balance between the full incision and the suture methods.
-The limited incision that spans only about one-third of the total eyelid length offers a rapid and reliable method for double eyelid creation and limits postoperative swelling and risk of scarring.
+The limited incision that spans only about one-third of the total eyelid length offers a les time consuming and reliable method for double eyelid creation and limits postoperative swelling and risk of scarring.

 The abbreviated incision involved with this technique affords easy access to the fat compartment to reduce the “puffy” eyelid appearance characteristic of the Asian upper eyelid.